-The Department of General Oncology provides outpatient consults, inpatient services as well as the following programs: Regional Care Centers in the Bay Area, Sugar Land, Katy and the Woodlands; Integrative Medicine; Lyndon B. Johnson (LBJ) Medical Oncology; Community Clinical Oncology Program (CCOP) Research Base; and the International Cancer Assessment Center (ICAC).
+The General Oncology department provides outpatient consults, inpatient services as well as the following programs: Houston-area locations in the Bay Area, Sugar Land, Katy and the Woodlands; Integrative Medicine; Lyndon B. Johnson (LBJ) Medical Oncology; Community Clinical Oncology Program (CCOP) Research Base; and the International Cancer Assessment Center (ICAC).

-A key attribute of General Oncology is versatility, flexibility, and the ability to manage very complex patients in conjunction with or in lieu of the subspecialist oncologists.
-Faculty members in the Department of General Oncology also bring the ability to provide care in a variety of community settings under flexible conditions.
+A key attribute of General Oncology is versatility, flexibility, and the ability to manage very complex patients in conjunction with or in lieu of subspecialist oncologists.
+Faculty members in the department also bring the ability to provide care in a variety of community settings under flexible conditions.

 Our vision is to make distinct and groundbreaking contributions to patient care, research, and education through robust programs that are focused on a broad mix of cancer patients in a variety of settings.